splunk/public-o11y-docs/gdi/get-data-in/application/auto-instrumentation/auto-instrumentation-java-k8s.rst

 Troubleshooting
 =======================

-If you enable auto instrumentation and you see an error message or you do not see any data in Observabiity Cloud APM, try the following steps:
+If you enable auto instrumentation and you do not see any telemetry data in Observability Cloud APM, try the following steps:

 - Check the Collector operator logs.
 Look for the pods in the ``splunk-otel-operator-system`` namespace, and then examine their logs:

 .. code-block:: bash

-   $ kubectl get pods  --namespace=splunk-otel-operator-system
+   kubectl get pods  --namespace=splunk-otel-operator-system

    NAME                                                      READY   STATUS    RESTARTS   AGE splunk-otel-agent-7cspj                                   1/1     Running   0          31h